Key Areas: Singaraja, Lovina Beach, Seririt, Pemuteran, Banjar, Gitgit Waterfall

 Wind: Light to moderate coastal breeze

-Compared to southern Bali, North Bali often feels hotter during midday but may experience less persistent cloud cover along the coast.
+Compared to South Bali, Buleleng often feels hotter during midday but less humid, especially along the coast.

 Daily Weather Rhythm in Buleleng